 Student Responsibility for Course Selection

 A student in a degree program must select courses in accordance with the published requirements.
 Many courses have prerequisites or require the approval of the Department.
-These requirements, and any enrolment limitations, should be noted carefully prior to registration.
+These requirements, and any enrollment limitations, should be noted carefully prior to registration.
 Substitutions for prescribed courses require the written approval of the Department and the Dean.
 Students registering in the Fall/Winter Session and intending to take second-term half-courses must register for those courses during the course registration period.

 Students are responsible for ensuring that their selection of courses is appropriate and accurately recorded, that all course prerequisites have been successfully completed, and that they are aware of any antirequisite course(s) that they have taken.
-If the student does not have the requisites for a course, and does not have written special permission from his or her Dean to enrol in the course, the University reserves the right to cancel the student's registration in the course.
+If the student does not have the requisites for a course, and does not have written special permission from his or her Dean to enroll in the course, the University reserves the right to cancel the student's registration in the course.
 This decision may not be appealed.
 The normal financial and academic penalties will apply to a student who is dropped from a course for failing to have the necessary prerequisites.

 The final date for registration is the last day of the second week of first-term classes.
 Although every effort will be made to accommodate late registrants, students are warned that courses may be filled by that date.